At Reno Integrative Medical Center we believe ketogenic diet for cancer is a must.

 You may have heard some of these lingering arguments opposing the use of low carb, high fat ketogenic diets.
 The vast majority of them are either grossly overblown or patently untrue.

 Another criticism is that very low carb diets induce insulin resistance and a “glucose deficiency”.
 There is no such thing as a “carbohydrate deficiency” (this is not hypoglycemia)!
 This cannot be found in any medical textbook on the planet!
 It is nonsense!
-Switching over to burn fats for energy has been shown to normalize insulin levels as well as sensitivity and stabilize blood sugars.
+Increasing the use of fats for energy has been shown to normalize insulin levels, insulin sensitivity, and stabilize blood sugars.

 Doctors tend to view any level of ketosis as a warning sign of ketoacidosis and often caution patients about ketogenic dieting.